webzakimbo/bcome-read-the-docs/docs/source/notable/ssh.rst

 .. hint::

-  Use the 'tree' function or invoke 'ls' on any namespace to see which namespaces are available.
+  Use the 'tree' function or invoke 'ls' on any node to see which child nodes are available beneath it.
 See: :doc:`../usage/command-menu`.